clcr/pyeo/README.md

 [![DOI](https://zenodo.org/badge/126246599.svg)](https://zenodo.org/badge/latestdoi/126246599)

 # pyeo
-Python for Earth Observation processing chain
+Python for Earth Observation

-This is designed to provide a set of portable, extensible and modular Python scripts for earth observation and machine learning, including downloading, preprocessing, creation of base layers and classification.
+This is designed to provide a set of portable, extensible and modular Python scripts for machine learning in earth observation and GIS, including downloading, preprocessing, creation of base layers, classification and validation.

 Full documentation at https://clcr.github.io/pyeo/build/html/index.html